Google Business Phone Number?

 - Go to the Apple Store website.
 Download the free Google Voice app

 - Sign in to Google

 - Confirm by typing in our Google phone number.

-Once it is set up, instead of making a business call through the iPhone icon, we will need to use the Google Voice icon — our Google phone number will then appear as the Caller ID.
+Once it is set up, instead of making a business call through the iPhone icon, we will need to use the Google Voice icon.
+Yea!
+Our Google phone number will now appear as the Caller ID.